RickeyShideler/recipes/docs/features/import_export.md

     The Module is relatively new.
 There is a know issue with [Timeouts](https://github.com/vabene1111/recipes/issues/417) on large exports.
     A fix is being developed and will likely be released with the next version.

-The Module is build with maximum flexibility and expandability in mind and allows to easily add new integrations to allow you to both import and export your recipes into whatever format you desire.
+The Module is built with maximum flexibility and expandability in mind and allows to easily add new integrations to allow you to both import and export your recipes into whatever format you desire.

 Feel like there is an important integration missing ?
 Just take a look at the [integration issues](https://github.com/vabene1111/recipes/issues?q=is%3Aissue+is%3Aopen+label%3Aintegration) or open a new one